-limit.
+2020 and 2021 may be up to an additional \$6,500 above the statutory limit.
 Participant contributions are held and invested, pursuant to the participant's instructions, by the plan's trustee.
 We provide an automatic matching contribution as follows: one-for-one with respect to the first 3% of an employee's contributions, and 50 cents on the dollar for the next 2% of the employee's contributions, up to a maximum company match of 4%.
-We may also elect to provide for discretionary profit sharing contributions, but we did not provide any such contributions in 2019.
-In general, eligible compensation for purposes of the 401(k) plan includes an employee's earnings reportable on IRS Form W-2 subject to certain adjustments and exclusions required under the Code.
+We may also elect to provide for discretionary profit sharing contributions, but we did not provide any such contributions in 2020.
+In general, eligible compensation for purposes of the 401(k) plan includes an employee's earnings reportable on IRS Form W-2 subject to certain adjustments and exclusions as permitted and required under the Code.
 The 401(k) plan currently does not offer the ability to invest in our securities.

 We do not provide perquisites or personal benefits to our executive officers, except in limited circumstances.
-We did not provide any such perquisites or personal benefits to Mr. Coe in 2019.
+We did not provide any such perquisites or personal benefits to our named executive officers in 2020.